DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 2. Create a model for your database and register the database context.
 3. Register a [DbContext factory](https://learn.microsoft.com/en-us/ef/core/dbcontext-configuration/#using-a-dbcontext-factory-eg-for-blazor) in the `Program.cs` file.
-4. Add references to the model, data source, and data access technology namespaces to a page that displays the Grid component.
+4. Add references to the model, data source, and data access technology namespaces to the page that displays the Grid component.
 Use the `@inject` Razor directive to inject the DbContext factory service into the component:

     ```razor
     @using InstantFeedback.Models;